BarryWangQwQ/KangRen/Smello_Privacy_EN.md

 ---

-# 1. Summary of Data Collection (Required by App Store)
+# 1. Summary of Data Collection

 Smello does **NOT**:
 - Collect personal identifiable information (PII)